FakeItEasy/FakeItEasy/docs/custom-dummy-creation.md

 ### How it works

-FakeItEasy uses classes that implement the following interface to create Dummies:
+BlairItEasy uses classes that implement the following interface to create Dummies:

 ```csharp
 public interface IDummyFactory